What is small talk?

 So, now you might be wondering:

-What is okay to say and ask in English when we first meet someone?
+What is okay to ask when we first meet someone?

 The short answer is: it depends.
 It depends where you are and how you know the person.
 And of course it varies culturally.
 Americans often talk to strangers.
 Many Americans engage in small talk in public places with people they do not know.
 This is a perfectly normal part of life in many parts of the United States.
 This can seem strange if you come from a culture where talking to strangers is less common.
 Remember, it depends on where you are.
 If you try to start talking to a New Yorker at rush hour in Manhattan, don’t expect a friendly chat to be the result.
 It also depends on the situation.
 We don’t talk to everyone we see all the time.
 That would be too much.
 Everything depends on context.